entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

 Moneta flagged this due to these flags, so I developed a POC (Proof of Concept) to circumvent this.
 The idea is as follows:

-1. **Allocate Mapped RW Memory**: First, we allocate just one *Mapped RW* memory region for implant backup.
+1. First, we allocate just one *Mapped RW* memory region for implant backup.
 2. Write to memory to create a backup of the implant content.
 3. During Sleep Obfuscation, we unload the loaded module and load a fresh instance of the same module without the corrupted image pages.
 4. Upon waking, restore the implant to the `.text` section and resume execution.